live-image-tracking-tools/geff-java/doc/VARLENGTH_IMPLEMENTATION.md

 # Variable-Length Properties Implementation Summary

 ## Overview
-Successfully implemented support for reading variable-length properties in geff-java according to the GEFF v1 specification.
+Successfully implemented support for reading and writing variable-length properties in geff-java according to the GEFF v1 specification.
 Variable-length properties enable each node to have arrays of different shapes/sizes, useful for polygons, meshes, and other complex data types.

 ## Files Created